 Participants will undertake three half-day workshops to build foundational coaching and feedback skills, as well as three 90-minute small group-coaching sessions, to practice applying these skills back in the workplace.

-Nominations are now OPEN for the next program which will run from September to November (check schedule below).
-Nominations will close Friday 26 July.
+Nominations are now CLOSED for the next program which will run from September to November.

 Participants should be in roles that lead others, either formally or informally.
 The program is suitable for supervisors (academic and professional staff), team leaders or any role that has a responsibility for leading, guiding, supervising or managing the performance and/or careers of others.